dexon-foundation/workshop-dapp-development/01_build_and_deploy_contract_to_local_ganache/README.md

 2. Remove `./build` and run `npm run compile`

 3. Check the json files under `./build/contracts`
     -   In the `network` section.
-It should be empty (We havent deploy the contract to anywhere yet)
+It should be empty (We haven't deployed the contract to any network yet)

-4. Run this new command: `npm run migrate:development`\
+4. Run this new command: `npm run migrate:development`
     - If you look into `package.json`, it is actually running as: `dexon-truffle migrate --network=development --reset`
     - `--network=development` tells dexon-truffle to use `development` network defined in `truffle-config.js`
     - `--reset` means running all the scripts under `migrations`.
 If you don't have `--reset` specified, you will need to create a new migration file